imrefazekas/jade-mithrilier/README.md

 [jade-mithrilier](https://github.com/imrefazekas/jade-mithrilier) is a solution providing [JADE](http://jade-lang.com) template engine and markup-based mapping and CommonJS object as Models and validation at your service.

+For a complete demo about features and services, see the folder [demo-project](https://github.com/imrefazekas/jade-mithrilier/tree/master/demo-project).
+It uses [Webpack](http://webpack.github.io).
+CommonJS and require on the client side, yes.

 ## Quick install